fh295/fh295.github.io/noncompositional.md

   <img width="600" src="dalle1.png">
 </p>

-And this is why it makes no sense to criticise DALL-E (or neural networks in general) for their poor composition.
+This is why it makes no sense to criticise DALL-E (or neural networks in general) for their poor composition.
 It is precisely because their composition is surprisingly good that emotions have been stirred and people are enjoying tweeting and sharing these things so much!

 #### Yeah, all good fun, but we can't learn anything scientific or conceptual from this brute-force approach